AL0PFX1.htm

 psychology

 .
-In Arc of Essentials © for this a model is available in which both material and immaterial dimensions are integrated based on most reliable scientific knowledge:
+In a model is available for this in which both material and immaterial dimensions are integrated based on most reliable scientific knowledge:

 'Psychology of Subjective Experience' ©